slacy/openmusictheory.github.io/thoroughbassFigures.md

 Thoroughbass is a simple, and foundational, concept.
 Master it early, and subsequent activities will be much easier.

 Note on figure placement: Thoroughbass figures can appear above or below the bass line.
-Both are common, but for this class, we will always place them *above* the bass line.
+Both are common, but in this book, we generally place them *above* the bass line.
 This connects them to our habits of interval analysis during species counterpoint, keeps figures separate from other harmonic symbols we will place below the bass line, and make typesetting in notation software easier when both figures and other symbols are in play simultaneously.

 ## Figures